-The big screen documentary Mali Blues tells the story of the the West African country of Mali, which is a cradle of the blues, a musical tradition later carried by the transatlantic slave trade to America’s cotton fields.
-Yet today, the viewers (if there are any) are supposed to care that the music and musicians of Mali are in grave danger.
-As fundamentalist Islam becomes more widespread, secular music is prohibited, instruments are destroyed and musicians are forced to flee their homeland.
-Mali Blues follows four artists.
-Fatoumata “Fatou” Diawara is a rising star on the global pop scene, memorably featured in Abderrahmane Sissako’s acclaimed drama Timbuktu.
-Bassehou Kouyaté is a celebrated ngoni player and traditional griot.
-Master Soumy is a young street rapper.
-Ahmed Ag Kaedi is a Tuareg bandleader and guitar virtuoso.
-Each artist combines musical traditions with contemporary influences, using music to stand up to extremism and inspire peace.
+The West African country of Mali is a birthplace of the blues, a musical tradition later carried by the transatlantic slave trade to America’s cotton fields.
+Yet today, the music and musicians of Mali are in grave danger.
+As fundamentalist Islam and sharia law become more widespread, dance and secular music are prohibited, musical instruments are destroyed, and musicians are forced to flee their homeland.
+The vibrant documentary Mali Blues follows four artists: Fatoumata “Fatou” Diawara is a rising star on the global pop scene (memorably featured in Abderrahmane Sissako’s acclaimed drama Timbuktu).
+Bassekou Kouyaté is a celebrated ngoni player and traditional griot.
+Master Soumy is a young street rapper influenced by hip-hop.
+Ahmed Ag Kaedi is the leader of the Tuareg band Amanar and a guitar virtuoso.
+Each combines rich musical traditions with contemporary influences, using their music to stand up to extremism and inspire tolerance and peace.